Professional Development and Training

 We sponsor the awards to create a greater awareness of achievements by faculty who are finding new ways to use information technology in education.
 These awards honor faculty who have demonstrated innovative uses of technology in education to improve student learning.

-Completing a minimum of five technology classes in one track along with a work-related project by September is required to complete the certificate program.
-A lunchtime celebration showcasing all completed projects. and certificates will be awarded to all participants who complete the program requirements.
+Completing a minimum of five technology classes in one track along with a work-related project by August is required to complete the certificate program.
+Earn a certificate and a digital badge by completing a track.